 Tachi – One of the larger tribes of the Yokut Indians, they lived on the plains north of Tulare Lake in south-central California.
 By the early 1900s, they had been reduced to only a few dozen survivors.

-Tanoan Family – A linguistic family consisting of the Tewa, Tano, Tigua, Jemez, and Piro groups of Pueblo Indians, who dwelt in various substantial villages on and near the Rio Grande River in New Mexico.
-Of these groups, the Tano and Piro are extinct and the Jemez includes the remnant of the former inhabitants of Pecos.
+Tanoan Family – A linguistic family consisting of the Tewa, Tano, Tigua, Jemez, and Piro groups of Pueblo Indians, who dwelt in various substantial villages on and near the Rio Grande in New Mexico.
+Of these groups, the Tano and Piro are extinct, and the Jemez includes the remnant of the former inhabitants of Pecos.

 Umatilla – A Sahaptin-speaking tribe lived on the Columbia River Plateau in northeastern Oregon and southeastern Washington.
 They were included under the Walla Walla by Lewis and Clark in 1805, though their language is distinct.
 Because the Umatilla were frequently raided by neighboring Paiute, they were terrified when the Lewis and Clark Expedition approached them.
-However, determined to placate them, Clark forced his way into one of the lodges and convinced the inhabitants of his good will through the liberal distribution of gifts.
+However, determined to placate them, Clark forced his way into one of the lodges and convinced the inhabitants of his goodwill through the liberal distribution of gifts.
 The Umatilla depended on the great numbers of salmon found in the rivers for food and trade, even using the dried fish for fuel.
 In 1855 they joined in a treaty with the United States and settled on the Umatilla Reservation in eastern Oregon.
-Today, the Umatilla share land and a governmental structure with the Cayuse and the Walla Walla tribes as part of the Confederated Tribes of the Umatilla Indian Reservation.
-The reservation is located near Pendleton, Oregon near the Blue Mountains.
+Today, the Umatilla share the land and a governmental structure with the Cayuse and the Walla Walla tribes as part of the Confederated Tribes of the Umatilla Indian Reservation.
+The reservation is located near Pendleton, Oregon, near the Blue Mountains.